Configuration options for retrieving sensitive data samples with Macie - Amazon Macie

 In general, the trust policy allows your Macie administrator to assume the role to retrieve and reveal sensitive data samples from affected S3 objects for your account.
 The Principal element specifies the ARN of an IAM role in your Macie administrator's account.
 This is the role that your Macie administrator uses to retrieve and reveal sensitive data samples for your organization's accounts.
 The Condition block defines two conditions that further determine who can assume the role:

 • The first condition specifies an external ID that's unique to your organization's configuration.
-To learn more about external IDs, see How to use an external ID when granting access to your AWS resources to a third party in the AWS Identity and Access Management User Guide.
+To learn more about external IDs, see Access to AWS accounts owned by third parties in the AWS Identity and Access Management User Guide.

 • The second condition uses the aws:PrincipalOrgID global condition context key.
 The value for the key is a dynamic variable that represents the unique identifier for an organization in AWS Organizations (${aws:ResourceOrgID}).
 The condition restricts access to only those accounts that are part of the same organization in AWS Organizations.
 If you joined your organization by accepting an invitation in Macie, remove this condition from the policy.